*This FAQ pertains to the on-campus ACU MMFT program in Abilene, TX.

 When is the on-campus Master of Marriage and Family Therapy (MMFT) application deadline?

-The standard review deadline is April 1st (the deadline may be extended if space is available).
+The standard review deadline is March 17, 2023.
+(The deadline may be extended if space is available.)

 Is the on-campus MMFT application and online MMFT application the same?

 No, students who are interested in applying for the online MMFT program can click here to begin the application process.

 Do you have to have an undergraduate degree in a related field in order to apply?